msualp/ceowebsite/docs/QA_REPORT.md

 2. ✅ Add a skip to content link for improved keyboard accessibility
 3. ✅ Implement structured data (JSON-LD) for better SEO and rich search results
 4. ✅ Enhance focus indicators for better accessibility
-5. Optimize third-party script loading with Next.js Script component
+5. ✅ Optimize third-party script loading with Next.js Script component
-6. Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
+6. ✅ Conduct a comprehensive audit of image alt text and ensure all images have descriptive alternatives
-7. Further tighten CSP rules to enhance security
+7. ✅ Further tighten CSP rules to enhance security
 8. Implement feature detection for critical features to ensure graceful degradation in older browsers
+9. Ensure all meta descriptions are unique and descriptive (120-160 characters)
+10. Complete the CSS property prefixing configuration with autoprefixer